Ruin9999/Minecraft-bot/README.md

 ## Commands

-All commands are handled through discord.
+Commands can be either handled through a discord channel or through normal minecraft chat.

 ### Discord